dtcrout/hugo-personal-site/content/now.md

 ## Projects 👨‍💻

+* **[ July 5, 2019 ]** I recently read a paper called [CNM: An Interpretable Complex-valued Network for Matching](https://arxiv.org/abs/1904.05298) and I was not satisfied with the authors' use of physics.
+Instead of falling into nihilistic despair, I decided to [write about it](/post/big-trouble-in-little-quanta)
 * **[ June 1, 2019 ]** Spotitude is now a web app: https://spotitude.me/.
 Look at your top tracks on different time ranges and create a playlist.
 Made with Vue.js.
 Code found [here](https://github.com/dtcrout/spotitude-webapp)
 * **[ May 31, 2019 ]** I'm participating in a joint collaboration by the [Vector Institute](https://vectorinstitute.ai/) and people from other industries to recreate SOTA language models
 * **[ May 26, 2019 ]** Frustrated about how Spotify doesn't provide their users with their analytics, I created a tool called Spotitude which displays a user's top 25 tracks.
 Code found [here](https://github.com/dtcrout/spotitude)